duvelix/duvelix.github.io/_posts/Data Structure/2020-05-26-basic-concepts-2.md

 ```
 ADT Natural_Number is
-    object : an ordered subrange of the integers starting at zero and ending at the maximum integer (INT_MAX) on the computer
+    Object : an ordered subrange of the integers starting at zero and ending at the maximum integer (INT_MAX) on the computer
-    functions :
+    Functions :
         for all x, y IN Natural_Number ; TRUE, FALSE IN Boolean and where +, -, <, and == are usual integer operations

         Natural_Number Zero()          ::= 0